 OFIA is awarded in two categories: the Grand Prize and the Science Prize.
 The OFIA Committee selects one Grand Prize and one Science Prize winner each based on the criteria of innovativeness, applicability, relevance and impact potential.

-The winners receive a monetary award (10,000 US$ for Grand Prize and 5,000 US$ for Science Prize) and a specially commissioned, sculpted memento at a festive ceremony during the OWC.
+The winners receive a monetary award (10,000 US$ for Grand Prize and 5,000 US$ for Science Prize) and a specially commissioned, sculpted statuette at a festive ceremony during the OWC.
 The award earns the winners and their inspiring work more visibility, and helps spread their messages to a wider audience.

 OFIA 2014 winners with OFIA Committee members